 students from English 88/288/62.
 288 is of course a different class than Fall 2009 288 and will have a different name and can be taken by those now in 288.

-Required Books (at Penn Book Center)
+Required Books (on-line, though you can get a few at Penn Book Center)

 Postmodern American Poetry: A Norton Anthology, ed.
 Paul Hoover